Some remarks on the horizon in the dust cloud collapse: Introduction

+Global visibility becomes important for observational purposes, since locally naked singularities would be more difficult to locate and gather signals from them using distant probes.
+There are enough examples of globally naked singularities as well \cite{Joshi:2011zm, Joshi:2013dva, Goswami:2007na, Mosani:2021byw, Mosani:2023vtr, Koushiki:2025dax}.
+More importantly, these models have found relevance in recent observational studies: the central compact object of the Sgr A* has been stipulated as either one of a black-hole or a naked singularity \cite{EventHorizonTelescope:2022wkp}.
+Naked singularities have found substantial support from different studies involving simulations, for instance accretion flows \cite{Kluzniak:2024cxm, Saurabh:2023otl, Uniyal:2025hik}, shadows \cite{Dey:2020bgo, Joshi:2020tlq}, precession orbits \cite{Solanki:2021mkt, Dey:2020haf} etc.

+Globally naked singularities are important since their existence allows very strong gravity regimes come into causal contact to even asymptotic observers since there is no horizon prohibiting this contact.
+As quantum gravitational effects are said to become important at such length and energy scales, their direct observation becomes possible if the singularity is globally visible.
+Quantum approaches have been applied to gravitational collapse scenarios of homogeneous, pressureless, spherically symmetric clouds \cite{Gozdz:2023ddu, Schmitz:2019jct}.
+One similar approach has been applied to a homogeneous collapsing cloud with non-zero isotropic pressure \cite{Goswami:2005fu}, in which the singularity evaporates on application of the quantum theory.
+So, the next natural step would be to apply quantum theory to a more complex collapsing scenario: an inhomogeneous, but pressureless collapsing cloud.
+The reason to explore this direction is to find the fate of gravitational singularities at quantum level.
+That would also help to construct a satisfactory theory of quantum gravity.

-The aim of this paper is to examine the existence of the horizon and the trapped region of the isolated collapsing cloud of dust using expansion functions.
+We build the premise of the same in the present work and reinvestigate the features of an inhomogeneous, pressureless, spherically symmetric, marginally bound dust.
+The aim of this paper is to examine the existence of the horizon and the trapped region of the isolated collapsing cloud of dust using expansion functions, since we are interested in astrophysically relevant naked singularities, where horizons do not at all form.
 In what follows we set $8\pi G/c^4 =1.$